SeldonIO/seldon-core/doc/source/servers/overview.md

     --from-literal=USE_SSL=false
 ```

-You can create a `Secret` object from command line by setting the exact environment variables:

-and you can [read more](https://kubernetes.io/docs/concepts/configuration/secret/) about interacting with `Secret` object.
+You can read the [documentation of Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/) to learn more about Kubernetes Secrets.

 ### 3. Ensure your SeldonDeployment has access to the secret